 If you have a scooter park in the underground parking (it’s free), make your way up the stairs and then take the elevator to the 5th floor.
 There you’ll find a bar, lots of lounge chairs, swings and a cute ‘Love Canggu’ sign.
 I was never asked to buy anything!

 Relax, breathe and do yoga

 Canggu’s relaxed vibe is not just from the surfers but also all of the people who come here for yoga.
-There are a number of popular yoga spots that are worth checking out for classes which on average cost 100,000, with drop-ins being more expensive and larger passes making each class cheaper.
+There are a number of popular yoga spots that are worth checking out for classes which range from 100,000-150,000, with drop-ins being more expensive and 5-10 class passes making each class cheaper.
 Check out where to practice yoga in Canggu, the top studios and more in the Canggu yoga guide.

 Hit up a market